Essential sales manager competencies for assessment, selection, and development.

 People who know precisely what is expected of them, in terms of behaviour as well as results, are more likely to achieve the desired outcomes.

 7. Affecting Motivation

 Rewards and payments aside, people do things for their own reasons.
-Ability to everage Intrinsic motivators enables managers to affect motivation without spending money.
+Ability to leverage Intrinsic motivators enables managers to affect motivation without spending money.